terraform-linters/tflint/docs/developer-guide/plugins.md

 ## Overview

-Plugins are independent binaries and use [go-plugin](https://github.com/hashicorp/go-plugin) to communicate with TFLint over RPC.
-TFLint executes the binary when the plugin is enabled, and the plugin process must act as an RPC server for TFLint.
+Plugins are independent binaries and use [go-plugin](https://github.com/hashicorp/go-plugin) to communicate with TFLint over gRPC.
+TFLint executes the binary when the plugin is enabled, and the plugin process must act as an gRPC server for TFLint.

 If you want to create a new plugin, [The template repository](https://github.com/terraform-linters/tflint-ruleset-template) is available to satisfy these specification.
 You can create your own repository from "Use this template" and easily add rules based on some reference rules.